bitpay/wallet/CONTRIBUTE.md

 2) Click on "Join a Wallet"
 3) Type an unexistent username
 4) The app stops working, throws "Unhandled exception" error.

+Expected: The app should login and show the home screen without any error.

 Platform: Android 4.3, Android 4.4, iOS